-18.05 Time-keeping devices such as metronomes or jam blocks, megaphones or similar voice amplification devices, and audio systems may be tested and used in warm-up areas, but must be used with wire-connected microphones, and must remain at a reasonable volume depending on the acoustics of the warm-up area and proximity to other bands/warm-up areas, judging areas, and the Performance Field.
-Bands of America officials, at their discretion, may restrict the use of specific devices (or order discontinuation of use on-site) if they believe such devices interfere with other bands in the warm-up areas or with performances in the stadium.
+3.05 Time-keeping devices such as metronomes or jam blocks, megaphones or similar voice amplification devices, and audio systems may be tested and used in warm-up areas, but must be used with wire-connected microphones, and must remain at a reasonable volume depending on the acoustics of the warm-up area and proximity to other bands/warm-up areas, judging areas, and the Performance Field.
+Bands of America officials, at their discretion, may restrict the use (or order discontinuation of use on-site) of specific devices, including jam blocks and sticks, if they believe such devices interfere with other bands in the warm-up areas or with performances in the stadium.